nodejs/nodejs.dev/src/documentation/0011-node-repl/index.md

 node script.js
 ```

-If we run the `node` command without any arguments, we use it in REPL mode:
+If we run the `node` command without any script to execute or without any arguments, we start a REPL session:

 ```bash
 node
 ```

-> Note: REPL also known as Read Evaluate Print Loop is a programming language environment (basically a console window) that takes single expression as user input and returns the result back to the console after execution.
+> Note: REPL stands for Read Evaluate Print Loop, and it is a programming language environment (basically a console window) that takes single expression as user input and returns the result back to the console after execution.
+The REPL session provides a convenient way to quickly test simple JavaScript code.

 If you try it now in your terminal, this is what happens: